Cadet Pilot Programme at

 PILOT PROGRAMME

-We not only provide trained professionals to the aviation industry but also 100% placement assistance upon successful completion of the Pilot Programme and other requirement of the regulator.
-Academy students will be trained at a leading and reputed flying academy across the world taking the course of their high flying career in the right direction.
+We not only provide trained professionals to the aviation industry but also 100% placement assistance upon successful completion of the Pilot Programme and other requirements of the regulator.
+Academy students will be trained at a leading and reputed flying academy across the world taking the course of their high-flying career in the right direction.

-The faculty includes highly qualified Ground Instructors.
-The ground training would take place at a facility situated at Gurugram, with well-equipped classroom facilities.
-The CPL flight training will take place at designated flying academy and aircraft ‘Type Rating’ will be conducted by us.
+The faculty includes highly qualified ground instructors.
+The ground training would take place at a facility situated in Gurugram, with well-equipped classroom facilities.
+The CPL flight training will take place at a designated flying academy and aircraft ‘Type Rating’ will be conducted by us.

 Apply Now arrow